Copyright 2011 - Precision Paint & Tile

 Q. What important information should buyers have thought through before seeking you out?

-The more information you are able to provide to a contractor about the work you want to have done, the better
+A. The more information and detail you are able to provide to a contractor about the work you want to have done,

 If you are renovating your bathroom, what size and type of tile is going to be installed?
 This can make a major